 - Product Placement / Toyetic: The Mattel and Mars Bars Quick Energy Chocobot Hour.

 - Rhetorical Question Blunder: "They call her the Cat Lady.
+People say she's crazy just because she has a few dozen cats.
 But can anyone who loves animals that much really be crazy?"
 Turns out she can.

 - What Happened to the Mouse?: This episode implies that the Itchy and Scratchy Show was canceled to make room for the kids' news show.
 When the news show was canceled, it was replaced with The Mattel and Mars Bars Quick Energy Chocobot Hour instead of bringing back I&S.